beeldengeluid/data.beeldengeluid.nl/content/en/datasets/amateurfilms.md

 <ul>
 <li> - View this dataset in the <a href="https://datasetregister.netwerkdigitaalerfgoed.nl/show.php?lang=nl&uri=http%3A%2F%2Fdata.beeldengeluid.nl%2Fid%2Fdataset%2Fxxx">NDE dataregister</a></li>
-<li> - Discover some statistics about this collection in this <a href="https://colab.research.google.com/github/mwigham/linked_data_notebooks/blob/main/xxx">interactive notebook</a>
-<li> - Discover more about the MOZ collection in <a href="/showcases/xxx">this article</a></li>
 </ul>
 <br>

 ### Details
-...
+The first amateur filmmaker in the Netherlands was Dick Laan, author of the famous children’s books Pinkeltje.
+He made fictional films in the 1910s about the Boy Scouts.
+But amateur film only really started in the 1920s with the arrival of the smaller film formats 9.5mm and 16mm and later in the 1930s with the 8mm format.

+The collection of amateur films from Beeld & Geluid shows a history of domestic life in the Netherlands and its former colonies.
+These are often images that were never captured with a professional camera and now prove so valuable to our history.
+The collection also includes films made by the film hobbyist.
+These are films that have been recorded with a script and often provided with titles or music.
+These filmmakers were usually affiliated with one of the many film clubs in the country.

+The collection contains a few thousand amateur films and also a number of videos.

 This dataset is part of the dataset [Sound & Vision catalog Open Data](/nl/datasets/nisv-media-catalog).
-This collection has been made available as Linked Data, with support from the [...](#a) and [...](#b) projects.
+This collection has been made available as Linked Data, with support from [DC4EU](https://www.dc4eu.eu/) and [CLARIAH](https://clariah.nl/).
 It can also be viewed in the <a target="_blank" href="https://mediasuite.clariah.nl/tool/single-search?queryId=xxx">Media Suite</a> (metadata available for everyone, users with a Media Suite account can also play certain concerts)

-Don't forget to take a look at the 'Facts' en 'Dashboard' tabs on this page.
+Don't forget to take a look at the 'Facts' tab on this page.